MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-type-accuracy.md

 - Look at the hologram from the side to avoid depth position variation

-Each of these suggestions is covered in more depth below in this article.
+Each of these suggestions is covered in more detail in this article.

 > [!IMPORTANT]
 > In addition to the suggestions included in this article, make sure to review best practices for each type of anchor: